xdevplatform/live-leaderboard/README.md

 ## Done
 + Set up @TwitterDev private repository (welcome!).
++ Built the required plumbing:
-+ Created a new @HackerScorer account (not too late to find a better name!), applied for a Twitter developer account, got appoved within 24 hours, created a Twitter App, generated keys with R/W/DM permissions, established a premium AAA environment, and upgraded to enable two webhooks.
+  + Created a new @HackerScorer account.
+  + Applied for a Twitter developer account, got appoved within 24 hours, created a Twitter App, generated keys with R/W/DM permissions, established a premium AAA environment, and upgraded to enable *two* webhooks.
 Frankly, it was a painful process, but we got it done in about a day.
 + Hosted Python Flask app on Heroku.
 Python build packs, Proc files, and refreshed requirements.txt files...
 + Webhook set and @HackerScorer "self-subscribed."
 Now receiving account activities.
 Now the fun begins!
 + Set up (and document) ngrok for development stage.
 + Add Tweet and DM functionality.
 + Compile scores and rank them.
 + Design 'leaderboard' with matplotlib and magic formatng tricks.
+Disproportionate amount of effort here...
 + Implement 'update score' mechanism.